 New pilasters, walls, fences, gates and original pilasters, walls, fences, and gates installed by the Merchant Builder, that are in need of maintenance, shall be repaired or replaced to match the style and color of the originally installed pilaster, wall, fence, or gate.
 Replacement gates must be approved by the DRC.
 The DRC will consider the compatibility style, materials, and color of the proposed improvement with the original house architecture.
 Vinyl gates will be reviewed on a case-by-case basis for its wood-like appearance and compatibility of the color with the original house architecture.

 Walls, fences, and gates installed by the Merchant Builder that are in need of maintenance shall be repaired or replaced to the exact specifications of the originally installed wall, fence, or gate.
-New lateral return walls must be located eighteen (18)

-79

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-inches minimum behind the adjacent front façade of the house and two (2) behind the Master Association pilasters shown in Exhibit I. They are to match the materials, cap detail, color and finish of the existing Builder installed walls.
+New lateral return walls must be located eighteen (18) inches minimum behind the adjacent front façade of the house and two (2) behind the Master Association pilasters shown in Exhibit I. They are to match the materials, cap detail, color and finish of the existing Builder installed walls.

 f.
 Front yard walls/planter walls/fences and raised hardscape shall not exceed thirty-six (36) inches in height.
 Front yard pilasters associated with front yard walls shall not exceed forty- two (42) inches in height.
 All new walls with pilasters located in the front yard area shall be setback three (3) feet minimum from the front property line and eighteen (18) inches minimum from the side property line.
 See Exhibit K as a guidance for front yard hardscape improvement.
 Walls and pilasters greater than eighteen (18) inches in height must be reasonably screened with full size shrubs, five (5) gallon minimum approved by the DRC.